jcserv/ulinks/README.md

 ## 💡 Contributing

-ulinks follows Gitflow.
+ULinks follows Gitflow.
 We practice CI/CD where we continuously deploy off of main and use develop for feature work/integration.

 ```
 ──────────────────────── main ────────────────────────────────────    # Deployments
         │                                   │
         └───────────── develop ─────────────                          # Development work
             │                           │
-            └───────── feature/[name] ───                             # Feature branches
+            └───────── feat/[feat-name] ───                             # Feature branches
 ```

+Dev branches should be appended with an indicator to describe the type of work being done, including but not limited to: feat, hot-fix, refactor, tweak, docs, chore

 For internal team:
 1. Clone the repo